strategineer/personal-website/content/books/9781250251510/index.md

   year: '2019'
 slug: '9781250251510'
 star_rating: 0
-title: The Wheel Of Time Premium Box Set I, Books 1-3 - The Eye Of The World / The Great Hunt / The Dragon Reborn
+title: The Wheel Of Time
 ---

 <!--more-->